All Episodes

 The Democrat Party knows it.

-So does the drive biomedia.
+So does the drive by media.

-And the efforts of Operation Chaos have helped to demonstrate it by having this play out as it has for as long as it has, with no end in sight.
+And the efforts of Operation Chaos have helped to demonstrate it by having this play out as it has for as long as it has with no end in sight.

 Mrs. Clinton has now adopted the advice given to her on this program by me.

-Let's let you hear that device, May 7th on this program.
+Let's let you hear that device May 7th on this program.

 This is what I said.